-Tenants are responsible for any costs associated with both the installation and reversal of any minor changes and are required to return the property back to 'substantially the same' condition as before.
+Tenants are responsible for any costs associated with both the installation and reversal of any the property back to 'substantially the same'

 Rental bidding: A property cannot be advertised for rent without the rental price being clearly listed and any rental bids or rental auctions cannot be encouraged by the landlord.
 Tenants can still offer to pay more for a property, if they independently choose to do so.